Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Conclusions

 \subsection{Model Setting}

 The parameters for the scheduler, tree generator, and Lagrangian multiplier are shown in Table \ref{Table: Scheduler Setting}, \ref{Table: Tree Generator Setting} and \ref{Table: Lagrangian Multiplier Setting}, respectively.
-The unit of training interval is the time slot.
-We use PyGraph 2.4.0 to implement TGMS, which is trained on NVIDIA GeForce RTX 3090 and tested on AMD EPYC 7763 CPU @1.50GHz with 64 cores under Ubuntu 20.04.6 LTS.
+We use PyGraph 2.4.0 to implement TGMS, which is trained on NVIDIA GeForce RTX 4090 and tested on AMD EPYC 7763 CPU @1.50GHz with 64 cores under Ubuntu 20.04.6 LTS.